KJCats/My-Notes/3 - Zettelkasten/Calculating your latitude.md

 ## At Night

-At night its really easy to find your latitude
+At night its really easy to find your latitude if you are on the North Pole.

 # References